-Title: F/601/4073 Support Learning Activities Level: 3 Credit value: 4 GLH: 20 Learning outcomes The learner will: Assessment criteria The learner can: Be able to contribute to planning learning activities 1.1 Explain how a learning support practitioner may contribute to the planning, delivery and review of learning activities 1.2 Evaluate own strengths and weaknesses in relation to supporting learning activities and how these may impact on the support that can be provided 1.3 Use knowledge of the learners and curriculum to contribute to the teacher's planning 1.4 Offer constructive suggestions for own role in supporting planned learning activities 1.5 Identify and obtain the information required to support learning activities 2.
-Be able to prepare for learning activities 2.1 Select and prepare the resources required for the planned learning activities 2.2 Develop and adapt resources to meet the needs of learners 2.3 Ensure the learning environment meets relevant health, safety, security and access requirements 3.
-Be able to support learning activities 3.1 Select and demonstrate learning support strategies to meet the needs of learners 3.2 Explain how social organisation and relationships may affect the learning process 3.3 Give attention to learners in a way that balances the needs of individuals and the group as a whole 3.4 Demonstrate ways of encouraging learners to take responsibility for their own learning 3.5 Demonstrate ways of supporting learners to develop: Literacy skills Numeracy skills Problem solving skills
+Title: F/601/4073 Support Learning Activities Level: 3 Credit value: 4 GLH: 20 Learning outcomes The learner will: Assessment criteria The learner can: Be able to contribute to planning learning activities 1.1 Explain how a learning support practitioner may contribute to the planning, delivery and review of learning activities 1.2 Evaluate own strengths and weaknesses in relation to supporting learning activities and how these may impact on the support that can be provided 1.3 Use knowledge of the learners and curriculum to contribute to the teacher's planning 1.4 Offer constructive suggestions for own role in supporting planned learning activities 1.5 Identify and obtain the information required to support learning activities Be able to prepare for learning activities 2.1 Select and prepare the resources required for the planned learning activities 2.2 Develop and adapt resources to meet the needs of learners 2.3 Ensure the learning environment meets relevant health, safety, security and access requirements 3.
+Be able to support learning activities 3.1 Select and demonstrate learning support strategies to meet the needs of learners 3.2 Explain how social organisation and relationships may affect the learning process

-3.6 Explain the sorts of problems that might occur when supporting learning activities and how to deal with these 4.
-Be able to observe and report on learner participation and progress 4.1 Apply skills and techniques for monitoring learners' response to learning activities 4.2 Assess how well learners are participating in activities and the progress they are making 4.3 Record observations and assessments of learner participation and progress in the required format 5.
-Be able to contribute to the evaluation of learning activities 5.1 Explain the importance of evaluating learning activities 5.2 Use the outcomes of observations and assessments to: Provide feedback to learners on progress made Provide the teacher with constructive feedback on the learning activities Provide the teacher with feedback on learners' participation and progress Reflect on and improve own practice in supporting learning activities 6.
-Be able to evaluate own practice in relation to supporting literacy, numeracy and ICT 6.1 Evaluate how own knowledge, understanding and skills in literacy, numeracy and ICT impact on practice 6.2 Develop a plan for improving own knowledge, understanding and skills in literacy, numeracy and ICT Ad ditional information about this unit Info ormation required to support learning activ ities includes: Relevant school curriculum and age-related expectations of learners The teaching and learning objectives The learning resources required Own role in supporting the learning activities Any additional needs of the children or young people involved Resources to support learning activities including: Materials Equipment (including ICT) Software
+3.3 Give attention to learners in a way that balances the needs of individuals and the group as a whole 3.4 Demonstrate ways of encouraging learners to take responsibility for their own learning 3.5 Demonstrate ways of supporting learners to develop: Literacy skills Numeracy skills ICT skills Problem solving skills 3.6 Explain the sorts of problems that might occur when supporting learning activities and how to deal with these 4.
+Be able to observe participation and ve and report on learner progress 4.1Apply skills and techniques for monitoring learners' response to learning activities 4.2 Assess how well learners are participating in activities and the progress they are making 4.3 Record observations and assessments of learner participation and progress in the required format 5.
+Be able to contril learning activities bute to the evaluation of 5.1 Explain the importance of evaluating learning activities 5.2 Use the outcomes of observations and assessments to: Provide feedback to learners on progress made Provide the teacher with constructive feedback on the learning activities Provide the teacher with feedback on learners' participation and progress Reflect on and improve own practice in supporting learning activities ate own practice in orting literacy, numeracy 6.1 Evaluate how own knowledge, understanding and skills in literacy, numeracy and ICT impact on practice 6.2 Develop a plan for improving own knowledge, understanding and skills in literacy, numeracy and ICT

+Information required to support learning activities includes:

+- Relevant school curriculum and age-related expectations of learners - The teaching and learning objectives - The learning resources required - Own role in supporting the learning activities - Any additional needs of the children or young people involved

+Resources to support learning activities including:

+- Materials

+- Equipment (including ICT)

+- Software

-- EquipmentSoftware - Books and other written materials
+- Books and other written materials